 A full enrichment programme is now being developed which is designed to give those pupils with an interest in Drama extended opportunities to perform and see live theatre, especially those studying Drama at GCSE; this year already comprises:

-- Shakespeare Schools Festival (November 2015 full school production)
+- Shakespeare Schools Festival (November 2017 full Academy production)

-- ‘Little Shop of Horrors’ (Full school production)
+- ‘Beauty and the Beast’ (Full school production)